Faculty-of-Agriculture-CSI-Microscopy/Stellaris-STED-Confocal/README.md

    - Ensure the microscope is set to 10X magnification.
 If not, inform the staff and change it.

 2. **Detector Settings**:
-   - Detectors: HyDS & HyDX.
+   - Detectors: HyD S & HyD X.
-     - HyDS: Efficient for UV to yellow spectrum.
+     - HyD S: Efficient for UV to yellow spectrum.
-     - HYDX: Efficient for yellow to far-red spectrum.
+     - HYD X: Efficient for yellow to far-red spectrum.
    - Use the fluorophore panel to assign fluorophores to the appropriate detectors by dragging them from the search results.

 3. **Turning On the White Light Laser (WLL)**: